 Of course, his milestone birthday that December was a special reason for a party, and so that evening’s Word of Mouth Orchestra was a super-brassy gang full of great players and good friends.

-The posthumous release of The Birthday shows what a fine celebration it was, kicking off with (what else?)
+The posthumous release of The Birthday Concert shows what a fine celebration it was, kicking off with (what else?)
 “The Chicken” and raising the roof with joyous highs like “Liberty City.”

 There were a rough few years ahead until his problems finally got him into too much trouble at age 35.